michal-harish/yarn1/README.md

 ### Developing your own YARN application

-One option is to simply copy the yarn1 classes into your codebase or add it as a git submodule:
+One option is to simply copy the yarn1 classes and dependencies into your project, the other is to add it as a git submodule:

 ```bash
     git submodule --add